 About the 2nd Annual Next Gen Immuno-Oncology Congress

-The use of immune-based treatments such as antibody drug conjugates, immune checkpoint inhibitors, bispecific antibodies and cell therapies have gained has gained momentum in the past few years making immuno-oncology is one of the hottest fields of biopharma.
+The use of immune-based treatments such as antibody drug conjugates, immune checkpoint inhibitors, bispecific antibodies and cell therapies have gained momentum in the past few years making immuno-oncology is one of the hottest fields of biopharma.